Daily Juice 029 – Are you spending too much on groceries?

 Today I would like to talk about grocery spending.
 It can take a big bite out of your monthly budget.
 A family of four spends up to $1,284 a month on food at home, according to May 2016 data from the U.S. Department of Agriculture.

 Make a meal plan.
-I fould this to helpful in buying what is on my list and not having to wonder what else I need.
+I found this to help in buying what is on my list and not having to wonder what else I need.
 This also helps me avoid throwing away food that goes bad if I don’t get to cook it.

 So what is your grocery buying pattern?
 What are you going to do to adjust?